-For over 20 years, the UPU has been developing technical standards in an effort to facilitate interoperability between postal operators, particularly through the exchange of electronic messages throughout the mail processing stream.
-With the development of technology, the use of UPU technical standards has become crucial, and increasingly so in order to respond to the ever more stringent requirements associated with electronic data exchanges between the various stakeholders in the postal supply chain.
+For more than 20 years, the UPU has been developing technical and messaging standards in an effort to facilitate interoperability between postal operators, customs authorities and carriers, particularly through the exchange of electronic messages throughout the mail processing stream.
+With the continuous development of technology and security requirements, the use of UPU standards has become crucial.

-The project is cross-cutting and covers all mail categories (letters, parcels, EMS), regardless of the EDI network used for message exchanges.
-It applies to all EDI messages and to the most widely used technical standards, such as those governing international mail processing centres (IMPCs) and identifiers, respectively.
+The project is cross-cutting and covers all mail products, regardless of the EDI network used for message exchanges and the mode of international mail transport.
+Compliance checks are performed for all EDI messages and for the most widely used technical standards, such as those governing international mail processing centres (IMPCs) and identifiers.

-Participation in the project's pilot phase is voluntary and free of charge.
-The list of designated operators currently participating in the pilot phase is listed below.
-UPU member countries and their designated operators interested in participating are asked to contact the International Bureau by e-mail at information.qs(at)upu.int.
+Participation in the project is free of charge.
+The list of project participants is provided below.
+Designated operators and carriers interested in participating are invited to contact the International Bureau by e-mail at firstname.lastname@example.org.

 Compliance, other aspects: